subhadipchowdhury/subhadipchowdhury.github.io/teaching/Winter2018.195/index.md

 * Incompletes are rarely given, and are mainly for cases of medical emergency or extreme personal tragedy.
 * I will almost never give a make-up exam.
 However you should ask me __before the end of 8th week__ if you can do any extra credit work.
 * There are two holidays this quarter, Monday Jan 15 (MLK, Jr. Day) and Friday Feb 9 (College Break)
+* For any communication regarding this course, please email me from your uchicago email address.

 ---